bcajes/titan-cookbook/README.md

 ##TODO
-Add support for HBASE
+-Add support for HBASE
-Fleshout documentation
+-Fleshout documentation
-Add support for more titan options
+-Add support for more titan options

 ## Copyright & License